pyexcel/pyexcel/doc/source/tutorial02.rst

 Sheet: Data filtering
 ======================

-There are two ways of applying a filter:

-#. soft filtering. use :meth:`~pyexcel.Sheet.add_filter`, :meth:`~pyexcel.Sheet.remove_filter` and :meth:`~pyexcel.Sheet.clear_filters` to interactively apply a filter.
-The content is not modified until you call :meth:`~pyexcel.Sheet.freeze_filters`
-#. hard filtering. use :meth:`~pyexcel.Sheet.filter` function to apply a filter immediately.
+use :meth:`~pyexcel.Sheet.filter` function to apply a filter immediately.
 The content is modified.

 Suppose you have the following data in any of the supported excel formats: